Analyze successful stores in existing markets

 - For Geography Level, choose Block Groups (US.BlockGroups).

-- For ID Field select IDField.
+- For ID Field, choose IDField.

-- For Output Feature Class, type Sub_Markets.
+- For Output Feature Class, type Submarkets.

 - For Relationship, choose Have their center in.